 Seniors who have shown promise in a semester of 395 may, with the approval of the director of the project, continue the independent work for an additional 4 credits, with a view toward writing a thesis to be submitted for honors.

-- The Independent Study application deadline for fall 2021 projects is midnight on Monday, May 24, 2021.
+- The Independent Study application deadline for Fall 2022 projects is midnight on Friday, April 8, 2022.